TalkTools

 I am an SLP and see a 2 YO child who began sucking on his tongue and had a forward tongue posture before I started seeing him.
 Once I started working with him I had the family switch to straws only and eliminated the sippy cup.
 They did that and he continued to have tongue sucking behaviors.
 Now, he has switched to twisting/turning his tongue around his mouth and it is interfering with his speech sound productions.

 I tried to introduce vibration to provide sensory stimulation, but he does not tolerate that in his mouth.
-I also gave him a chewy tube as a substitution and he will tolerate it, but it is not eliminating the problem.
+I also gave him a bite tube as a substitution and he will tolerate it, but it is not eliminating the problem.

 Do you have any product suggestions?
 I would greatly appreciate it.
 He has no drooling, no muscle weakness, and no feeding difficulties.
 I have never seen a child do this before.